mdg258/3300-Project-2/markdown/to-do.md

 ---

 ### Future Enhancements / Ideas

 - [X] Allow users to toggle between viewing fast food rankings and obesity statistics in the legend.
-- [ ] UI Changes: make the website look sleek and update color schemes.
+- [ ] UI Changes: make the website look sleek, update color schemes, and alignment issues.
 - [ ] Fill in Data Gaps or explicitly state shortcomings
-- [ ] Created legend for obesity gradient
+- [X] Created legend for obesity gradient
+- [ ] Find source for dataset